 The calm waters of the canals stir up in the mornings, when people come out of their homes to wash clothes, bathe and clean utensils along the river.
 Bright smiles, waves and an up-close glimpse of local life offers vast photographic opportunities.
 It's the time when kids are heading to school, the women are busy with household chores and people are going to work using the overhead bridges and the paths along the canals.
 Expect many a wave and smile.
 You will have the experience of a lifetime on your Kerala backwater cruise.

 Coconut Husk Removal

-You cannot miss coconut trees or the consistence use of their produce at all times in Alleppey.
+While on your Alleppey backwater cruise, you cannot miss coconut trees or the consistent use of their produce at all times.
 They are literally your constant companions in Alleppey.
-Removing husk of the coconut is an integral step to use the coconuts productively, and is done with a special instrument.
+Removing the husk of a coconut is an integral step to use the coconuts productively, and is done with a special instrument.
 Watch and learn – and give it a shot in a local home.